-The Hat Property comprises 4,655.7 hectares in ten mineral tenures and is located in northwestern British Columbia in the Sheslay Valley, 95 km southwest of Dease Lake and 190 km south of Atlin.
+The Hat Property comprises 6,308.00 hectares in ten mineral tenures and is located in northwestern British Columbia in the Sheslay Valley, 95 km southwest of Dease Lake and 190 km south of Atlin.
 It is immediately east of the Coast Mountains and south of Level Mountain, a large inactive shield-type volcano.
 Hat project is located about 10 kilometers North of the Golden Bear Road.
-Current access is by fixed wing aircraft from Dease Lake or Whitehorse to the Sheslay airstrip or by helicopter directly to the Hat project camp.
-The recently completed Northwest Transmission Line brings electric power to within 120 km and Highway 37, an all weather hard surfaced road, is 95 km east.
+Current access is by fixed-wing aircraft from Dease Lake or Whitehorse to the Sheslay airstrip or by helicopter directly to the Hat project camp.
+The recently completed Northwest Transmission Line brings electric power to within 120 km and Highway 37, an all-weather hard surfaced road, is 95 km east.

 Proudly, the Doubleview management and geological team discovered the Hat deposit in early 2014 from a greenfield prospect in the first drilling season.
-Although the mineralization length in some drill holes exceeds 0.5 km, the company has yet to identify the extend of the deposit laterally and at depth.
+Although the mineralization length in some drill holes exceeds 0.5 km, the company has yet to identify the extent of the deposit laterally and at depth.

 The deposit has a sulphide footprint of more than 11 square km, determined by rock samples and geological mapping, and has the potential to be one of British Columbia’s most important discoveries in recent years.